letoram/arcan/src/a12/net/HACKING.md

 The subsequent HELLO command contains data for 1 or 2 rounds of X25519.
-If 2 round-trips is used, the first round is using ephemeral key-pairs to further hide the actual key-pair to force active MiM in order for Eve to log/track Kp use.
+If 2 round-trips is used, the first round is using ephemeral key-pairs to further hide the actual key-pair to force active MiM in order for Eve to log/track Kpub use.

 Each message after completed key-exchange has the outer structure of :